excsn/rzmq/core/README.md

 [![License: MPL-2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)
 [![crates.io](https://img.shields.io/crates/v/rzmq.svg)](https://crates.io/crates/rzmq)

 `rzmq` is an asynchronous, pure-Rust implementation of ZeroMQ (ØMQ) messaging patterns, built on top of the [Tokio](https://tokio.rs/) runtime.
-It aims to provide a familiar ZeroMQ-style API within the Rust async ecosystem, **striving for wire-level interoperability with `libzmq` and other ZeroMQ implementations for core patterns and ZMTP 3.1 using NULL or PLAIN security.**
+It aims to provide a familiar ZeroMQ-style API within the Rust async ecosystem, **striving for wire-level interoperability with `libzmq` and other ZeroMQ implementations for core patterns and ZMTP 3.1 using NULL, PLAIN, and CURVE security.**

 **A key design goal and demonstrated capability of `rzmq` is achieving exceptional performance on Linux.** Leveraging its advanced `io_uring` backend, **`rzmq` has shown superior throughput and lower latency compared to other ZeroMQ implementations, including the C-based `libzmq`, in high-throughput benchmark scenarios.** This makes `rzmq` a compelling choice for performance-critical distributed applications on Linux.